chryzsh/practical-hacking/part-1-how-to-hack.md

 In case you decided to skip the preparation stages, [Hackthebox](https://www.hackthebox.eu/invite) is the platform we will be using in this guide to allow you to practice your hacking skills.

 Hacking machines on Hackthebox is somewhat similar to hacking in the real world.
-The HTB lab conssits of a gret chunk of independent boxes that are not connected to each other.
+The HTB lab consiats of a number of independent boxes that are not connected to each other.
 That means each machine must be hacked individually. **The main goal of "hacking" is to gain command line / terminal access to the target machine with the highest privilege possible**.
 We usually achieve some form of command line access to target through what is called "code execution".
 That means you have found a way to execute arbitrary code on the target and hence you can start taking control over it.

 Usually, you gain access as a user or service account.
 The next challenge then becomes to escalate your privileges to the highest possible level.
 That means, if you are a regular user or a service account, you want to become administrator.
 Another flag is made available only through access with this level of privilege.